Written by Medicover Team and Medically Reviewed by Dr Afshaan Shaik

 How do Ovarian Cysts occur?

 An ovarian cyst forms when fluid accumulates within the membrane inside the ovary.
-The size of an ovarian cyst can range from as small as a pea to larger than an orange, and they are a result of the menstrual cycle (functional cyst).
+The size of an ovarian cyst can vary from pea-sized, to larger than an orange, and they are a result from the menstrual cycle (functional cyst).

-An egg grows in a sac called a follicle; this sac is located inside the ovaries, This sac breaks open and releases the egg, When this sac doesn’t break open, the fluid inside the sac or follicle accumulates within the membrane inside the ovary and forms a cyst.
+From a follicle an egg grows this sac is found inside the ovaries, once the sac breaks open the egg is released, when this sac doesn’t break open the fluid inside the sac or follicle accumulates inside the membrane within the ovary which forms a cyst.

 - Some hormones used to treat infertility can cause afunctional cysts to develop in the ovaries.